duffycb89/ChocoPackage/README.md

 Steps

 	1.)
-Setup nuspec file and choco install file that will be used to create your package.
+Setup nuspec file and choco install file that will be used for creation.

   2.)
 Define any dependencies inside your nuspec file.
 (Example below)

   3.)
-Setup your install script for how you want the install to happen.
-Example below with also how to pass it params.
+Setup install script for your needs.
+(Example below)

   4.)
-Once script and nuspec file is ready run the pack commands to create the choco package itself.
-Remember to move content files into correct locations during pack event.
+Create folders and move files.
+See choco_pack.bat for examples.

   5.)
+Run pack commands once script and nuspec files are ready.

+  5.)
 Choco package should be ready to go!
-Run the install commands to see the results.
+Run the install commands to test.
 		- Keep in mind that choco.exe has to be installed on a machine to be able to run the choco install command.
 See Chocolatey's site for this setup command.
     - For better feedback and troubleshooting make sure to write to the console